KRFOSS/kali-docs/virtualization/import-premade-vmware/index.md

 kali@kali:~$
 ```

 If we are using Windows we can instead use the [official 7z app](https://www.7-zip.org/).
+Note if we are on Windows 11 the option will be hidden behind the context menu "Show more options".

 We then launch VMware: